Ryley: Governance

 As set out by the Alberta Municipal Government Act, and overseen by Alberta Municipal Affairs, the village is governed by five councillors, who are elected at-large every four years.
-Brian Ducherer is the mayor, one of the Councillors selected and appointed by the others.
+Stephanie Dennis is the mayor, one of the Councillors selected and appointed by the others.
 The chief administrative officer, is the head of village administration.

 Attractions

 Ryley boasts many facilities, such as Alberta's only indoor swimming pool in a village, a school which operates four days a week, a museum, a three-sheet indoor curling rink, an outdoor skating rink, a skate park, and a community hall.